Miguel Llera

 Miguel Ángel Llera Garzón (born 7 August 1979) is a Spanish football manager and former professional player who played as a centre back.
-He was recently academy manager for English club Walsall.
+He was most recently first-team coach at Bristol Rovers.

 He played mostly in the lower leagues of his country, appearing in only 12 La Liga games with Gimnàstic.
 He moved to England in 2008 after signing with Milton Keynes Dons, going on to remain in the country until his retirement and represent a host of clubs, mainly Sheffield Wednesday (three years) and Charlton Athletic (two).

 Playing career

 Spain

 Llera was born in Castilleja de la Cuesta, Province of Seville.
 After unsuccessfully emerging through local Recreativo de Huelva's youth ranks, he represented several modest clubs until 2005–06, when he contributed with 27 games (scoring three times) to Gimnàstic de Tarragona's return to La Liga after a 56-year absence; midway through the following season, however, he was released from contract after appearing in 12 matches (all starts) for the Catalans and scoring in defeats against Real Sociedad (2–3, away) and Getafe CF (1–3, home), as Nàstic were immediately relegated.

 In 2007–08 Llera continued in Segunda División, but also failed to impress at Hércules CF, playing only 11 games out of a possible 42.